mercadona/postoffice_django/README.md

     - `type`: http/pubsub

+    - `timeout`: Seconds Postoffice should wait before cancelling the request.
+[Optional]

 - `TIMEOUT`: Specific timeout to use in every communication with Postoffice.
 If not specified, the default value is 0.5 seconds.

+- `BULK_TIMEOUT`: Specific timeout to use when sending bulk messages to Postoffice.
+If not specified, the default value is 5 seconds.

 - `ORIGIN_HOST`: The host from where the topic is created (your host).
 It is necessary in order to `postoffice` know where the topic come from.